 |Dock a window to the right of your screen||Alt + ]|

-Capslock key is one of the first things that users look for when they start using a Chromebook.
-The Keyboard on Chromebooks and other Chrome OS devices, the Search key replaces Capslock.
-However, for those who really need Capslock, there is a keyboard shortcut.
+The caps lock key is one of the first things that users look for when they start using a Chromebook.
+On the Keyboard on Chromebooks and other Chrome OS devices, the Search key replaces Capslock.
+However, for those who need Capslock, there is a keyboard shortcut.

 You can enable Caps Lock with the keyboard shortcut: ALT + SEARCH